Breaking a Lease in Miami, Florida – Know the Laws

 Active Military Service

-A tenant may break a lease early by providing the landlord with written notice and a copy of their military orders according to the Servicemembers’ Civil Relief Act.
+A tenant, under Florida law, may break a lease early by providing the landlord with written notice and a copy of their military orders according to the Servicemembers’ Civil Relief Act.
 This documentation proves the tenant’s military obligations and gives the tenant the legal right to terminate residential leases.
-When landlords in Florida receive such notice, they are generally required to release the tenant from the lease without imposing penalties or holding them liable for future rent.
+When landlords in Florida receive such written notice, they are generally required to release the tenant from the fixed-term lease without imposing penalties or holding them liable for future rent.

 Domestic Violence

 In cases of domestic violence, a landlord’s primary concern should be the well-being and safety of their tenant.
-It’s, therefore, necessary for landlords to create a supportive and understanding environment, encouraging a tenant to communicate their needs and concerns without fear of repercussions.
+It’s, therefore, necessary for Florida landlords to create a supportive and understanding environment, encouraging tenants to communicate their needs and concerns without fear of repercussions.

 Additionally, landlords should familiarize themselves with local resources and support services available for victims, providing the tenant with information that may assist them in seeking help and protection.
 By fostering an atmosphere of empathy and cooperation, landlords play a crucial role in ensuring that their rental properties remain havens of security for each tenant facing challenges related to this kind of violence.